-I never got inside Satriale’s Pork Store, but then I guess nobody other than the cast of the Soprano's ever made it there either.
+I never got inside Satriale’s Pork Store, but then I guess nobody other than the cast of the Sopranos ever made it there either.
 And some never made it out.
 But if you look at the window of the famous fictional New Jersey butcher shop while the boys were sitting out front, there’s a huge neon pig pushing the Italian Sausage.

-It is sold raw by butchers, not cured or smoked, and it can be bought in 5 to 6" links, in coiled ropes, or loose like burger meat.
-It comes in three flavors, sweet, mild, and hot.
+It is sold raw, not cured or smoked, and it can be bought in 5 to 6 inch (127 to 152.4 mm) links, in coiled ropes, or loose like burger meat.
+It comes in three flavors: sweet, mild, and hot.
 The main difference is the amount of hot pepper added, although some of the sweet blends include basil, and the heat and other seasonings vary significantly from butcher to butcher.
-There are a few national brands like Johnsonville but I have not been impressed by any of them.
+There are a few national brands like Johnsonville, but I have not been impressed by any of them.

 Here in Chicago, Italian Sausage Sandwiches are sold in hundreds of restaurants.
-The Italian Beef stand is common, a local tradition specializing on Italian Beef and Sassidge Sangwitches (as the locals pronounce it).
+The Italian Beef stand is common, a local tradition specializing in Italian Beef and Sassidge Sangwitches (as the locals pronounce it).
 Many of the countless hot dog stands sell them, too.
 A popular version is the Combo, where the sausage is nestled in with Italian Beef on a wet roll.

-The classic Italian Sausage Sandwich is grilled and topped with griddle fried onions and sweet peppers, and often anointed with giardiniera, a spicy hot blend of chopped hot peppers, carrots, cauliflower, celery, olives, herbs, salt and pepper, all packed in oil and/or vinegar.
+The classic Italian Sausage Sandwich is grilled or griddled and topped with griddle fried onions and sweet peppers, and often anointed with giardiniera, a spicy hot blend of chopped hot peppers, carrots, cauliflower, celery, olives, herbs, salt and pepper, all packed in oil and/or vinegar.
 Some places offer it with a marinara sauce and melted mozzarella.

-Raw Italian sausages freeze well for a month or two, but can get funky after much longer.
+Raw Italian sausages freeze well for a month or two, but pork fat can get funky after much longer.
 You can cook Italian sausage links in a frying pan or in the oven, but the best flavors come on the grill.
-The trick is to cook them over medium heat, in the 325°F range.
+The trick is to cook them over medium heat, in the 325°F (162.8°C) range.
 Any hotter and the skin splits easily.

-4 links fresh Italian Sausage
+- 4 links fresh Italian sausage

-2 green bell peppers
+- 2 green bell peppers

-2 red bell peppers
+- 2 red bell peppers

-2 large onions
+- 2 large onions

 - 6 tablespoons olive oil